UoW-CPC/rabbda-earthquakes-history/README.md

 Sample request in csv format: [earthquakes](https://earthquake.usgs.gov/fdsnws/event/1/query?format=csv&starttime=2020-02-18T00:00:00.000Z&endtime=2020-02-19T00:00:00.000)

 The steps to store these data to HDFS are the following:
- 1. Give as input the range of years and earthquakes magnitude to be requested
+ 1. Give as input, years and earthquakes magnitude to be requested.
  2. For each year, request the data from the Rest API.
  3. Pre-process the data to remove headers and format earthquakes date and time.
- 3. Save the data temporary to the host machine.
+ 3. Save the data to the host machine.
  4. Upload the data to HDFS.

  ## Getting started